Tellurian Inc. (TELL) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price estimated by analysts for TELL is $4.04, which is $2.64 above than the current price.
-The public float for TELL is 485.58M, and at present, short sellers hold a 16.52% of that float.
-The average trading volume of TELL on March 09, 2023 was 12.03M shares.
+The average price point forecasted by analysts for Tellurian Inc. (TELL) is $4.04, which is $2.8 above the current market price.
+The public float for TELL is 485.58M, and currently, short sellers hold a 17.57% ratio of that float.
+The average trading volume of TELL on March 13, 2023 was 12.05M shares.

 TELL’s Market Performance